HCL-Cloud-Native-Labs/stocktrader/README.md

 Install via helm
 1. Go to [MQ helm chart](https://github.com/IBM/charts/tree/master/stable/ibm-mqadvanced-server-dev)
-2. Click the `Catalog` button.
-3. Type `mq` into the search bar to find the IBM MQ Advanced for Developers Helm chart.
-Click on the chart.
-4. Perform the prerequisites for MQ installation as directed by the chart's instructions.
+2. Perform the prerequisites for MQ installation as directed by the chart's instructions.
-5. Click the `Configure` button to display the chart's configuration parameters.
-    * Review the parameters and complete all required fields.
-    * Click the `Install` button.
+    * [Creating a Secret to store queue manager credentials](https://github.com/IBM/charts/tree/master/stable/ibm-mqadvanced-server-dev#creating-a-secret-to-store-queue-manager-credentials) using the command below.
+        ```console
+        $ kubectl create -f yaml/mq-secret.yaml -n default
+        ```
+3. Install using the following command
+    ```console
+    $ helm install --name mq-release ibm-charts/ibm-mqadvanced-server-dev --set license=accept --set queueManager.dev.secret.name=mq-secret --set queueManager.dev.secret.adminPasswordKey=adminPassword -f yaml/mq-values.yaml --namespace=default --tls
+    ```
-6. Monitor the deployment and verify that the MQ pod starts.
+4. Monitor the deployment and verify that the MQ pod starts.

+Configure
-7. Edit the `variables.sh` file in your copy of the `scripts` folder.
+1. Edit the `variables.sh` file in your copy of the `scripts` folder.
 Review the variable settings in the MQ section.
 Change values if necessary.
-8. Open a command window on your workstation.
+2. Open a command window on your workstation.
     * Set the current directory to the `scripts` folder.
     * Run the `./setupMQ.sh` script.
     This script configures a secret for the portfolio application to access MQ with the proper endpoint and credentials.